 - Have enough available memory to scan/save your assignment documents.

+We strongly recommend you download and use a scanning app to submit your exam papers as PDFs instead of photos.
 You may experience some difficulties or delays uploading photos of handwritten pages into Gradescope due to the size of photo files and/or the number of the photos.
-So you can easily and quickly submit your exam pages, we recommend that you download a PDF creation app and submit your pages as PDFs instead of photos.
+So you can easily and quickly submit your exam pages, we recommend that you download a scanning app and submit your pages as PDFs instead of photos.
 If you have handwritten your assignment, we suggest downloading Office Lens or Adobe Scan to scan your assignment as a PDF.
 For more information on how to scan your assignment and how to save your assignment as a PDF, please follow this guide.

 You can view your submission via the Gradescope interface while the exam is still available.
 You may also be required to also indicate which questions you have answered on your scanned pages (eg Question 1 is answered on page 1, Question 2 is answered on page 2 and 3, etc).